Shopify/polaris/polaris.shopify.com/content/components/selection-and-input/setting-toggle.md

   - switch
   - adjuster
 examples:
-  - fileName: setting-toggle-with-child-content-only.tsx
+  - fileName: setting-toggle-deprecated.tsx
-    title: With child content only
+    title: With deprecated component
     description: Setting toggles with child content only are supported for backward compatibility.
 Use the `title` and `description` props to name and describe the setting purpose instead of nesting these elements as `children`.
-  - fileName: setting-toggle-with-title-and-description.tsx
+  - fileName: setting-toggle-with-primitive-components.tsx
-    title: With title and description
+    title: With primitive components
     description: Use to allow merchants to toggle a setting that has an on or off state.
-Set the setting name on the `title` prop and set the `description` prop with the context merchants need to decide whether or not to enable the setting.
+Display the name of the setting and provide a description so merchants have the context needed to decide whether or not to enable the setting.
-  - fileName: setting-toggle-with-all-of-its-elements.tsx
-    title: With all of its elements
-    description: Use to provide merchants additonal information for the setting, such as requirements or conditions for enabling or disabling it.
 ---

 ## Best practices